villeman/terminal/README.md

 ### Installing node.js and Node RED

-1. Copy and paste the following command into the SSH session with your Pi to automatically install both node.js and Node RED: `bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)` (please note: this process will probably take 10-20 minutes!)
+1. Copy and paste the following command into the SSH session with your Pi to automatically install both node.js and Node RED: `bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)` (**please note:** this process will probably take 10-20 minutes depending on your internet connection!)
 2. Set Node RED to autostart: `sudo systemctl enable nodered.service`

 ### Set FullPageOS browser URL